 In the vast majority of cases, however, live bamboo has not posed any danger when imported from overseas.
 Bamboo is not generally susceptible to bugs and pests, which are one the areas of greatest concern when moving plant life between continents.

-Bamboo gardening is wildly popular in North America, where there are only three native species.
+Bamboo gardening is wildly popular in North America, where there are only four native species.
 The biggest issue that people encounter has to do with the way some varieties of bamboo spread so quickly.
 Most species of temperate bamboo, the varieties that will grow better in most of Europe, tend to have a “running” growth habit.

 If not properly monitored and maintained, the aggressive rhizome roots of these running bamboos can become a real nuisance.
 Still, they are not invasive in the way that other plant species sometimes arrive in a new environment and end up overtaking entire regions and creating major disturbances to native habitats and ecosystems.
 Bamboo really only spreads by its roots, and not by dispersing seeds.
 So the expansion of bamboo, even the most aggressive species, is very localized.